 Beans – You can substitute the haricot beans with black eyed beans or other white canned beans like cannellini.

-Fermented locust beans – Depending on personal preference, you can either blend this with the beans or add after blending.
+Fermented locust beans (Iru/dawadawa) – Depending on personal preference, you can either blend this with the beans or add after blending.
 If you’re not a big fan of this condiment, you can do without.
+Check out this post to learn more about fermented locust beans.

 Drain the water from the beans and rinse under cold water in a colander.